gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

     2026 : Python 3.15 — stable ABI (abi3t), new threading utils, Tachyon profiler
 ```

-Larry Hastings knows this problem well.
-His [Gilectomy project](https://github.com/larryhastings/gilectomy), started
+Larry Hastings' [Gilectomy project](https://github.com/larryhastings/gilectomy), started years before PEP 703, was an
-years before PEP 703, was one of the earliest serious attempts to remove the GIL from CPython.
-He's been thinking about
+early experimental attempt to remove the GIL from CPython -- which gives him a practical grounding in the concurrency
-"what happens when Python threads actually run in parallel" longer than almost anyone.
+problems free-threading introduces.

 ## Enter blanket